lillahorvath/Ticker_Lookup_App/README.md

 # Flask on Heroku

-This is the code behind the Ticker Lookup App on Heroku.
-The app is a project of The Data Incubator Data Science Fellowship Program and uses the resources listed below.
+This repo contains the code behind the [Ticker Lookup App](https://horvath-dataincubator-project.herokuapp.com/) on Heroku.
+The app is a project of [The Data Incubator](https://www.thedataincubator.com) Data Science Fellowship Program and uses the resources listed below.

 ## TDI - About the project
 This project is intended to help you tie together some important concepts and